 Asbestos Remediation and Removal

 If you own a home that has asbestos siding or are considering buying a home with asbestos siding or asbestos siding removal, it is important to know the facts about the risks of asbestos, as well as your alternatives for dealing with it and disposing of it.

-Lawyers chasing big class action lawsuit settlements and removal contractors offering very expensive remediation services have made it difficult to find unbiased information on the subject.
+Lawyers chasing big class action lawsuit settlements and removal contractors offering very expensive abatement and remediation services have made it difficult to find unbiased information on the subject.

 Always test first to see if you actually have asbestos in your shingles or siding, as many manufacturers made similar looking cement siding that in fact contains no asbestos whatsoever.
 Some states offer free testing for residents, while others charge a nominal fee of $20 or less for testing services.

-Once you’ve determined that you do in fact have asbestos siding, the next step is to weigh the options that include the cost of removing it, the health risks of disturbing it during removal.
+Once you’ve determined that you do in fact have asbestos siding, the next step is to weigh the options that include the cost of asbestos removal, and the health risks of disturbing it during removal.